AbbyRead/Close_the_Gaps/README.md

-# Item Render Fix
+# Close the Gaps

 A small graphical fix addon for the Better Than Wolves CE 3.0.0 Minecraft mod.

 ## Overview

-Item Render Fix eliminates visible gaps in sprite-based item and block models by removing unnecessary texture UV padding that was originally added to prevent atlas bleeding artifacts.
+Close the Gaps eliminates visible space between the edges of sprite-based item and block models by removing unnecessary texture UV padding that was originally added to prevent atlas bleeding artifacts.

 ## The Problem